okiba-gang/okiba/packages/dom/README.md

 #### Returns

 `Array.<Element>` An array of Elements
-## matcher(el, target)
+## isChildOf(el, target)

-Checks if the given elemens has an ancestor which matches a selector
+Checks if the given element has an ancestor which matches a selector